Nuclear Engineering

 Total Semester Hrs13.0

-Additionally, students pursuing a Nuclear Engineering graduate degree must take a certain number of courses from the elective core (four for a ME or PhD, two for a MS).
+Additionally, students pursuing a Nuclear Engineering graduate degree must take a certain number of courses from the elective core (four for a ME or PhD, two for an MS).
 The core electives consist of the following:

 MTGN593NUCLEAR MATERIALS SCIENCE AND ENGINEERING3.0